-The University of Miami, Miami-Dade County Division of Parks and Recreation, Federal Bureau of Prisons and the Coast Guard now own the property that comprises the former Richmond Naval Air Station.
+The University of Miami, Miami-Dade County Division of Parks and Recreation, Federal Bureau of Prisons and the Coast Guard now own the property that comprises the former Naval Air Station Richmond.

-Over the years, the Corps has conducted a number of investigations and remedial actions at the former Richmond Naval Air Station, including removing structures, debris, and underground storage tanks.
+Over the years, the Corps has conducted a number of investigations and remedial actions at the former Naval Air Station Richmond, including removing structures, debris, and underground storage tanks.
 Previous studies have detected petroleum products and metals in the soil and water in the area of the former incinerator (now on the Federal Bureau of Prison’s land).

 The Corps recently concluded a Remedial Investigation/Feasibility Study of the former incinerator area.
 The purpose of the Remedial Investigation/Feasibility Study is to characterize the nature and extent of impacts to the environment caused by the military’s use of the land.
 In other words, the Corps wants to determine what may be present, in what locations and concentrations.
 Fieldwork included collecting more than 40 soil and water samples.
 While a petroleum compound was detected in four soil samples, the level is below the commercial/industrial standards, and there is no unacceptable risk to people or the environment.